-2.1 Enhancing the future career prospects of the researcher after the fellowship
+2.1 Enhancing the potential and future career prospects of the researcher

 The ER will take advantage of the fellowship to expand his knowledge in several fields related to his main research interest.
-The current expertise of the fellow in the variational approach to DA will be complemented with ensemble-based techniques.
+The current familiarity of the fellow with the variational approach to DA will be complemented with ensemble-based techniques.
 This will provide the fellow with a more complete perspective on the atmospheric composition DA problem in particular, and DA in general.
-After the completion of this fellowship the ER will have enough tools to evaluate the pros and cons of each of these approaches for future applications or projects related to atmospheric composition DA, and he will be able to implement, analyse and improve these systems.
+After the completition of this fellowship the ER will have enough tools to evaluate the pros and cons of each of these approaches for future applications or projects related to atmospheric composition DA, and he will be able to implement, analyse and improve these systems.

 The training in regional numerical modelling, model validation and verification will further broaden the ER knowledge on these key subjects for aerosol modelling.
-Even though the fellow has worked extensively in aerosol numerical modelling, the use of a highly parallelized non-hydrostatic model with relatively high spatial resolution will permit the fellow to have deeper insights into this topic.
+Even though the fellow had worked extensively in aerosol numerical modelling, the use of a highly parallelized non-hydrostatic model with relatively high spatial resolution will permit the fellow to have deeper insights into this topic.
 Currently, there is a lack of scientists with strong IT skills in numerical weather prediction and climate modelling, and the ER will be highly qualified in these topics.
 In addition, the ER will gain experience on model and observation representativity in the context of data assimilation.
-The secondment will contribute to his training that will focus on the use of localised aerosol observations (such as LIDAR or AERONET AOD) in the DA system.
+The secondment will contribute to this training that will be materialised with the use of localised aerosol observations (such as LIDAR or AERONET AOD) in the DA system.

 The above-mentioned skills and knowledge are clearly transferable to future projects of the ER.
-In particular, the expertise in the two most used and advanced methods for atmospheric DA will be highly valuable and will surely boost the ER career.
+In particular, the familiarity with the two most used and advanced methods for atmospheric DA will be highly valuable and will surely boost the ER career.
 Kalman filter methods are used in a variety of fields (e.g. ballistics, medical technology, seismology, visual recognition and tracking, etc.) besides atmospheric sciences, and the acquired ER skills will broaden his employability in the academia and industry.

 The training on project preparation and management provided by the host will certainly give new tools to the ER to pursue his career, in the preparation and implementation of future high quality projects, either in the public or in the private sector.
-Dissemination and communication activities will help increasing the visibility of the fellow's work in the atmospheric sciences research community and with the general public; and they will certainly contribute to develop his communication skills.
+Dissemination and communication activities will help increasing the visibility and the publication record of the fellow's work in the atmospheric sciences research community.
 In the managing aspects, the fellow will be able to demonstrate the capacity of leading a research project integrally.
-The acquired knowledge will put the ER in a beneficial position to find a job in high-impact projects and world leading institutions, as for example in CAMS.
+The acquired knowledge will put the ER in a beneficial position to find a job in high-impact projects and world leading institutions, as for example in the Copernicus Atmosphere Monitoring Service.